BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Introduction

 However, the application of RL to climate-adaptive forest management has been hindered by the lack of suitable training environments that combine modern RL algorithms with realistic physics simulation and explicit multi-objective optimization capabilities.
 Existing forest models are designed for prediction rather than policy optimization, while previous RL approaches have relied on oversimplified growth models that cannot capture the complex biogeophysical trade-offs critical to climate adaptation.
-We introduce BoreaRL, the first configurable multi-objective RL environment specifically designed to address this gap.
-Our contributions are fourfold: \begin{enumerate}[leftmargin=*] \item We introduce BoreaRL, a configurable multi-objective reinforcement learning environment and framework for boreal forest management.
+Our contributions address this gap and are fourfold: \begin{enumerate}[leftmargin=*] \item We introduce BoreaRL, a configurable multi-objective RL environment and framework for boreal forest management.
 BoreaRL provides a physically-grounded simulator of coupled energy, carbon, and water fluxes with modular components for physics, rewards, agents, and evaluations, enabling the first systematic study of afforestation trade-offs in a MORL setting. \item We design and validate two distinct training paradigms: site-specific mode for controlled studies and generalist mode for robust policy learning under environmental stochasticity.
-We reveal a fundamental asymmetry in learning difficulty, where carbon objectives are significantly easier to optimize than thaw objectives, with standard preference-conditioned approaches failing entirely in generalist settings. \item We demonstrate that curriculum learning with adaptive episode selection significantly outperforms standard MORL approaches in generalist settings, achieving 50\% fewer $\lambda$-monotonicity violations and superior Pareto front coverage. \item We analyze the emergent management strategies learned by the RL policies, revealing distinct approaches to density and species composition management that reflect the trade-offs between carbon sequestration and permafrost preservation. \end{enumerate}
+We reveal a fundamental asymmetry in learning difficulty, where carbon objectives are easier to optimize than thaw objectives, with standard preference-conditioned approaches failing in generalist settings. \item We demonstrate that even naive baselines like adaptive episode selection outperforms standard MORL approaches in generalist settings, achieving superior empirical trade-off coverage.
+Our analysis of emergent strategies learned by the RL policies reveals distinct approaches to density and species composition management that reflect the trade-offs between carbon and permafrost. \item Our framework provides a principled testbed for MORL in physically-grounded domains that isolates asymmetric difficulties, generates testable scientific hypotheses, and offers a high-impact platform for addressing the existential threat of climate change. \end{enumerate}